Tummy Tuck Surgery – Abdominoplasty Auckland New Zealand

 A General Anaesthesia will assist your comfort during Tummy Tuck surgery.
 Skin is separated from the abdominal wall.
 The surgeon then draws the muscle and tissue together with stitches.
 This will narrow your waistline and strengthen the abdominal wall.
 It can also help correct split abdominal muscles.
 Sutures, skin adhesives, tapes or clips close the skin incisions from your Tummy Tuck.

-- Mini Tummy Tuck – removes a pouch of skin usually after pregnancy or weight loss – when a ‘Skin Only’ Repair is needed.
+- Mini Tummy Tuck – removes a small pouch of skin usually after pregnancy or minor weight loss – when a ‘Skin Only’ Repair is needed.

-- Reverse Tummy Tuck or Reverse Abdominoplasty is where the incision is made under the breasts and excess skin is pulled upwards.
+- Reverse Tummy Tuck is where the incision is made under the breasts and excess skin is pulled upwards.
 Quite rarely performed but has been done typically in conjunction with a breast reduction or lift with acceptable results.
 The right patient selection criteria is absolutely critical – this is rarely performed operation.
+(Reverse Abdominoplasty)

 Recovery after Tummy Tuck Surgery